Voted #1 by readers of the Huffington Post 15 Feisty Small Presses

 New Issues Poetry & Prose was established in 1996 by poet Herbert S. Scott.
 New Issues publishes four to six new poetry titles each year, as well as the winner of the AWP Award Series in the Novel.
 New Issues Press offices are housed in the Ernest Wilbur Building on the Oakland Campus of Western Michigan University.

-New Issues awards two poetry prizes, each offering a $1,000 award and publication:
+New Issues awards two poetry prizes, each offering a $1,000 award, publication, and a reading stipend:

 - The New Issues Poetry Prize is an award given to a first book of poems.
 Brenda Hillman, Chase Twichell, Philip Levine, C.D.
 Wright, and Marvin Bell have previously judged the competition.